yiphon/mom/README.md

-# mom
+# Mechanics of material program
-mechanics of materials
+  A program applied in MOM for the transformation of strains and stress.